theoxo/theoxo.github.io/index.md

 <p> Hi!
     I'm Theo Olausson, a 4th year Informatics student at the
     <a href="https://www.ed.ac.uk/informatics">University of Edinburgh</a>.
-    I'm interested in computer architecture
-    (specifically ensuring correctness of memory and caches during program execution), machine learning, and maths more generally.
+    I'm interested in applying mathematics to problems in computer science, such as for example ensuring correctness of memory and caches during program execution, or finding patterns in data.
 </p>
 <p>
     What I enjoy the most in life is solving difficult problems, especially if I need to learn some new skills along the way.
-    I consider myself lucky to have had the pleasure of being a research intern at <a href="https://www.arm.com">Arm</a> this summer,
+I consider myself lucky to have spent time as a research intern at both <a href="https://www.arm.com">Arm</a>
-    and to also have spent time as a research assistant at my university before.
-    I hope to continue carrying out research in the future.
+    and the Institute for Computing Systems Architecture at my university, and hope to continue carrying out research in the future.
 </p>
 <p>
     Recently I've decided to start a <a href="/blog">blog</a>, where I will